 Usborne Books –

 I absolutely adore Usborne Books and once you check them out, you’ll understand why.
 They’re fantastic for homeschoolers!
 Between the fiction options, the nonfiction options and the numerous encyclopedia editions that are available, they’re great for supplementing your homeschool curriculum with!
 Add in the internet linked volumes and you’ve got a fantastic resource!
-When you shop at Usborne Books, make sure to check out the clearance section too.
+When you shop at Usborne Books, make sure to check out the clearance (Six Dollar Family) section too.
 I’ve found some of my Emma’s favorite books on clearance!

 Scholastic Store –